 Designed to provide maximum comfort to the angler, the cork handles on the fly rods from the Imperial series are available in single-handed and two-handed versions.
 Depending on your preference, you can choose from four different handle lengths.

-Which grip length you’re going to choose comes down to your fly fishing style, although most anglers prefer 4-inch handles on rods shorter than 6 feet or 6-inch handles on models with lengths between 7 and 8 feet.
+Which grip length you choose comes down to your fly fishing style, although most anglers prefer 4-inch handles on rods shorter than 6 feet or 6-inch handles on models with lengths between 7 and 8 feet.

 Uplocking reel seat:

-All fly rods from the Imperial series have machined-aluminum uplocking reel seats regardless of their length.
-However, models that are compatible with 2wt to 6wt fly lines also have a wood insert, while models compatible with 7 to 10wt fly lines don’t have this feature.
+All fly rods from the Imperial series have machined aluminum uplocking reel seats regardless of length.
+However, models that are compatible with 2-wt to 6-wt fly lines also have a wood insert, while models compatible with 7-wt to 10-wt fly lines don’t have this feature.

-None of the St Croix Imperial fly rods features a built-in reel and you must purchase this component separately.
+None of the St. Croix Imperial fly rods feature a built-in reel; you must purchase this component separately.

 Kigan hook keeper: